 Held in the library's Community Room, these popular concerts are sponsored by the Friends of the Rolling Meadows Library.

+Get your FREE tickets by calling the library at 847-259-6050, stop by the Welcome Desk or click the link next to the program listing and sign-up online!
 Persons with disabilities can arrange for special assistance by calling the library at least two weeks prior to any program.

-Sunday, March 2nd | 2:00 p.m.
+Sunday, March 26th | 2:00 p.m.

-Sunday, April 6th| 2:00 p.m.
+Sunday, April 23rd | 2:00 p.m.

-Sunday, May 18th | 2:00 p.m.
+Sunday, May 7th | 2:00 p.m.